Cxemcast 049 – KiK

 To which extent can the influence of Moscow on Kursk be felt?

 Absolutely.
 It isn’t necessary to look better than you really are.
 It is important not to lie to yourself and, as a result, to others, do your work honestly, not worrying about gaining hundreds of weeping fans.
-Perhaps the meaning of your life is to help a specific person with your music, which is much more important than many other things.
+Perhaps, the meaning of your life is to help a specific person with your music, which is much more important than many other things.

-Is it your sense of doing music?
+Is it your sense of making music?

-What if it's just graphomania?
+What if it's just a graphomania?

 Graphomania means the existence of a single consumer, who is the author himself.
 We, making the product exclusively for ourselves, often find it at unfamiliar places.

 We don’t keep score; but we try to send all the worthy stuff to labels, so we do not lose it, at least.
 As for me, a release is definitely physical media; this is something we are still working on and will certainly start to keep score of.

 Why do you prefer physical to digital?
 Do you mean vinyl speaking of physical media?